Skip to main content

 With chronic AAS exposure, this balance is disturbed.
 The amygdala can become hyper-reactive, perceiving threats where none exist and amplifying feelings of aggression and paranoia.
 This change explains the shortened temper and heightened emotional intensity that many users report, a state where minor annoyances can trigger major emotional outbursts.

-The lived experience of and emotional volatility during or after a cycle of anabolic substance use is a direct manifestation of these biological disruptions.
+The lived experience of cognitive decline and emotional volatility during or after a cycle of anabolic substance use is a direct manifestation of these biological disruptions.
 The frustration of forgetting a simple piece of information, the regret after an unwarranted flash of anger, or the pervasive feeling of mental fog are all signals from a brain struggling to function within a hormonal environment it was not designed to handle.

 Recognizing these symptoms as biological events, rather than personal failings, is the foundational step in understanding the true, systemic impact of these powerful compounds.